NoteHubApp/.github/profile/README.md

 ## NoteHub

 NoteHub is an app where you can store, share, and manage notes and also collaborate with people.
 Currently Under Developement, more info soon!
+Feel free join our [Discord Server](https://discord.com/invite/TkrXc8QnZb) for updates and support.